OgiBalboa/Data-Supervisor/README.md

-# injectionmachinesensordatasupervisor
+# injection Machine Sensor Data Supervisor
-Supervisor to check sensor datas from Plastic Injection Machine
+a Supervisor to check sensor datas from Plastic Injection Machine